-Examples of categorical questions: Did you have a cellular phone for personal use? yes no When was this dwelling originally built?
-1920 or earlier 1921-1945 1946-1960 1961-1970 1971-1980 1981-1990 1991-2000 2001-2002 2003 On December 31, 2003, was your dwelling: Owned without a mortgage by your household?
+Examples of categorical questions:

+Does anyone in your household use the Internet from home? yes no When was this dwelling originally built?
+1945 or earlier 1946-1960

+Is your dwelling:

+Owned without a mortgage by your household?

 Owned with (a) mortgage(s) by your household?

 Rented by your household?

 Occupied rent-free by your household?

-Totalling of categorical estimates Estimates of the number of persons with a given characteristic can be obtained from the microdata file by adding the final weights of all records containing the desired characteristic or characteristics.
-Percentages and ratios in the X/Y form are obtained as follows: a) by adding the final weights of records containing the desired characteristic for the numerator X;b) by adding the final weights of records containing the desired characteristic for the denominator Y;c) by dividing the estimate for the numerator by the estimate for the denominator.
-2.3.4.2 Quantitative estimates Quantitative estimates are estimates of totals or means, medians or other central tendency measurements of quantities based on all members of the observed population or based on some of them.
-They also explicitly include estimates in
+Totalling of categorical estimates

+Estimates of the number of persons with a given characteristic can be obtained from the microdata file by adding the final weights of all records containing the desired characteristic or characteristics.
+Percentages and ratios in the X/Y form are obtained as follows:

+- a) by adding the final weights of records containing the desired characteristic for the numerator X: - b) by adding the final weights of records containing the desired characteristic for the denominator Y: - c) by dividing the estimate for the numerator by the estimate for the denominator.

+Quantitative estimates